EmilySu08/MathProject/README.md

 Call the make_pipeline package from sklearn with parameters being StandardScalar and SGDRegressor using the default parameters included in SGDRegressor to create the model.

 For each of the three dataframes created for each cluster, do the following:

- 1.Iterate through each of the 75 products included in "user_ratings.csv".
+ 1. Iterate through each of the 75 products included in "user_ratings.csv".
- 2.Index the user_history information to only include users that already have ratings for the products being analyzed (remove any users where the product rating is NA for that product).
+ 2. Index the user_history information to only include users that already have ratings for the products being analyzed (remove any users where the product rating is NA for that product).
- 3.Fit the model on this data and use it to predict ratings for all of the users for that product.
+ 3. Fit the model on this data and use it to predict ratings for all of the users for that product.
 Repeat this for all products and for each cluster dataframe.
- 4.Add these predictions to a dataframe
+ 4. Add these predictions to a dataframe

 Merge the results and using the melt function, transform the data into the appropriate format similar to "user_ratings.csv".
 This data will be used to compare our predictions to the predictions included in "user_ratings.csv" and calculate the accuracy.